Homage to John McCarthy, the father of Artificial Intelligence (AI)

 John McCarthy

 In the realm of AI, predicting our trajectory can be challenging.
 However, this research underscores the remarkable journey from mere AI concepts to their tangible impact on the workforce.
 Interestingly, our encounters with Artificial Intelligence often go unnoticed.
 As we grow accustomed to technology’s daily marvels, we seldom pause to ponder the scientific principles powering the gadgets and programs we utilize.
-For example, without Artificial Intelligence, there would be no ChatGPT, no virtual assistants, either on the web or on your smartphone, and there would have been no Teneo.ai either.
+For example, without Artificial Intelligence, there would be no ChatGPT, no AI agents, either on the web or on your smartphone, and there would have been no Teneo.ai either.

 We are therefore forever grateful to the people who were the inspiration behind this amazing technology and who have helped make computer science so much more capable.